R O B E R T E L L I S R E V I E W S

 must read for thriller aficionados."

 "This potboiler dishes it out.
-This book is fast.
+This book is fast, gruesome and twisted, like a scary Jodie Foster movie.
 Ellis makes it easy to be terrified.
 Recommended for all popular collections."

 "Through the literal and metaphorical fog of a forest fire that rages through much of Ellis´s tense third thriller (after Access to Power and The Dead Room) ... the story is tight, the characters alive ... and the end refreshingly uncharacteristic of female protagonists."